thiagocapuano/waves-documentation/en/waves-environment/faq.md

 More revenue if you have enough people leasing to you and payout is not 100%.
 Also you have more options doing airdrops and providing services on Waves Platform with your node.
 Running a node might be profitable later on but it's not at the moment.
 If it is it's only marginal.

+### 7. If one creates a coin gateway , does one have to keep the gateway running in order for other people to trade that coin on the waves dex?

+Yes.

+### 8. Can I get send through the private key?
+Or open your wallet with a private key Because I see now I can only open my wallet by importing seed?

+A gateway is the technical way to list a coin.